ClusterHQ/flocker/docs/gettingstarted/index.rst

       You should have the Flocker client installed on your laptop and flocker-node installed on some servers: either VMs on your laptop, or real instances on cloud infrastructure.
       Now you can try our simple tutorial: a Python web application and a Redis server.

+      .. container:: hidden

+         ..
+Create the files to be downloaded with curl, but don't show download links for them

+         :download:`fig.yml`
+         :download:`deployment-node1.yml`
+         :download:`deployment-node2.yml`

       .. version-code-block:: console

          you@laptop:~$ curl -O https://docs.clusterhq.com/en/|latest-installable|/_downloads/fig.yml